 - Change at least 1/3 of multiple choice or objective questions every term on each exam.
 This reduces the value of previous test banks that give some students who have access an unfair advantage.

-Alternative Assessment Strategies
+Alternative Assessment Strategies to Curb Student Cheating

 During the sudden transition to online learning as a result of COVID, many professors began scrambling to figure out how to conduct their planned final examinations online.
 As we can see in the OECPS, there is a lot to consider in exam development and so some professors have opted to avoid that hassle entirely.

-By designing take home assignments that encourage students to think critically about class material and using higher order thinking skills (HOTS) like creating, evaluating, and analyzing, students learn to be resourceful and are more engaged with the material.
-Using Kritik, you can also time each phase to only be a certain length which takes care of OECPS 1, 2 and 5, and then in the later phases students will evaluate each other's work, using another one of the HOTS, which increases their understanding of the material while simultaneously decreasing instructor time spent grading.
+By designing take-home assignments that encourage students to think critically about class material and using higher-order thinking skills (HOTS) like creating, evaluating, and analyzing, students learn to be resourceful and are more engaged with the material.
+Using Kritik, you can also time each phase to only be a certain length which takes care of OECPS 1, 2, and 5, and then in the later phases, students will evaluate each other's work, using another one of the HOTS, which increases their understanding of the material while simultaneously decreasing instructor time spent grading.
 Dr. Nina Palmo at the University of Texas used Kritik to replace her final exam with Kritik activities that you can read more about here.

 Get Started Today